Monthly Archives: March 2012

 Review by Luisito Joaquín González

 It didn’t take too long after Halloween had kicked off the slasher boom for the category to be cursed by continuous mediocrity.
 As early as 1983 the genre was already struggling to release more than a handful of decent offerings per year and by ’90 the stalk and slash flick had become pretty much the whipping boy of horror cinema.
-By that time major studios were all aware that repeating the tired formula was no longer a lucrative direction, which left it up to independent and mostly inexperienced filmmakers to continue the legacy that John Carpenter had created.
-Although there was still an impressive number of features hitting shelves in 88, most of them were weakly produced and taken as a whole it was surprising that there were a fair few gems amongst the rubble.
+By that time, major studios were all aware that repeating the tired formula was no longer a lucrative direction, which left it up to independent and mostly inexperienced filmmakers to continue the legacy that John Carpenter had created.
+1988 saw sonmething of a resurgence for the slasher genre with quite a few titles released and amongst them were a couple of true gems.
 Scott Spiegel’s Intruder in its uncut form was a superb gross out classic, whilst Evil Dead Trap proved that the cycle had not yet completely run out of style and panache.
 William Lustig’s Maniac Cop was successful enough to launch a franchise and we haven’t yet mentioned Hardcover.

 A truck pulls up on a woodland road and out step two laughably dramatised rednecks.
 The hillbilly lumberjacks are only on screen for around for ten seconds and then they are murdered by an unseen menace.
 Next we meet a troupe of five young adults that are heading to the same location for a spot of shotgun-target-practice on some of the local wildlife.
 The area is owned by Neil Willard and has been passed down through three generations of his family.
 His Grandfather stole the land from an Indian medicine man that was rumoured to have left a curse on the property.
 According to legend, every ten years a Demon Warrior with an extreme hatred for mankind stalks the forest reaping revenge on those he deems responsible for the pilfering of the tribe’s home.
 It wouldn’t be much fun if those myths were a falsehood, so regular as clockwork a maniacal assassin turns up with a taste for blood.
 Will the kids be able to stop this phantom killer…?

-All in all, Patterson’s movie is a mixed bag of ideas – some of them were good, but mostly they were staggeringly mediocre.
+All in all, Patterson’s movie is a mixed bag of ideas – some of them were good, but mostly they’re two-bob.
 Because this was released at a time when the slasher genre had been watered down to avoid the scissor happy censors, there’s really no gore worth mentioning.
 Even the scalping sequence is relatively tame compared to Olen Ray’s graphic depiction.
 It may not be quite as bad as the aforementioned Deadly Dreams, Blood Lake et al, but not really THAT good either….

 Final Girl: √√